boderg/the-bread-shed/TESTING.md

 ## Lighthouse Audit

-- I've tested my deployed project using the Lighthouse Audit tool to check for any major issues.
+- I've tested my deployment of The Bread Shed using the Lighthouse Audit tool to check for any major issues.
 - No major issues were noted.
 - Some performance issues noted due to larger content loads.
 - All images compressed and converted to .webp format for faster load times.